drduh/macOS-Security-and-Privacy-Guide/README.md

  **Note** This Web site and instructions may no longer work on macOS Sierra - see [issue 164](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/164).

-For acomparison to Windows 10, see <https://fix10.isleaked.com/>
+For a comparison to Windows 10, see <https://fix10.isleaked.com/>

 ## Homebrew